PhilipDaniels/dotfiles/colors/README.md

     are borked and/or the window never displays!
 [ ] However the Cygwin vim now works well.
 Best to set
     "Term=xterm-256color" in .minttyrc.
+[ ] The version of git in Cygwin is out of date!

 Cywgin under ConEmu, via bash (OS = cygwin, TERM = cygwin)
 ----------------------------------------------------------